 Employee’s Choice of Super Fund

-Since 1 July 2005, employees generally have had the right to choose the super fund for their compulsory superannuation guarantee contributions.
-Most employees are eligible, but there are some exclusions which can be reviewed here.
+Since 1 July 2005, eligible employees have had the right to choose the super fund for their compulsory superannuation guarantee contributions.
+The criteria for determining employee eligibility can be reviewed here.

 An employer meets the choice requirements by giving the employee a Standard Choice Form (PDF download) and then acting on the employee’s election within 2 months.